moyano83/Designing-Data-Intensive-Applications/README.md

 #### Setting Up New Followers
 The process of setting up a new follower looks like this:

-    1. Take a consistent snapshot of the leader’s database at some point in time
+    1. Take a consistent snapshot of the leader's database at some point in time
     2. Copy the snapshot to the new follower node
     3. After the copy, request all the changes since the snapshot was taken (snapshot is associated with an exact position on the replication log)